 The experience of any form of sexual assault is traumatic and forensic testing, where sought, like any other medical examination can be stressful.
 Our experienced and trained volunteers are available in the Sexual Assault Treatment Unit to explain the procedures involved and to offer support to those who require it.

 This service is also offered to families and friends accompanying those attending the Unit.

 In addition, our volunteers give information about the other services available in the Dublin Rape Crisis Centre and how they can be accessed.

 The Dublin Rape Crisis Centre has a group of trained volunteers who are available to accompany victims of sexual violence to court hearings, Garda Stations and Tribunals.

 The legal process can be a daunting one and court hearings, etc are often difficult and confusing.
 Our volunteers offer support and information to clients who are going through this process.

 As part of our ongoing education and awareness campaign the Dublin Rape Crisis Centre has an outreach programme where specially trained volunteers will visit schools, community groups, etc. to provide information on and to promote awareness of all aspects of sexual violence.

 If you are interested in having such an input please phone us here in the Centre and we can arrange for our outreach team to visit you.

-We will be recruiting new Volunteers again towards the end of 2013.
+We will be recruiting new Volunteers again in January 2014.